tnscorcoran/openshift-operators/README.md

 oc delete crd gogs.gpte.opentlc.com
 ```

+# RECORDING - SAY this then delete
+# I'm Tom Corcoran
+# Thanks for allowing me to demo you 2 Kubernetes and Openshift Operators - the Helm Operator and the Ansible
+# Operator
+# The instructions to run today's demos are available at github.com/tnscorcoran/openshift-operators \

 Thanks for allowing me to demo you 2 Kubernetes and Openshift Operators - the Helm Operator and the Ansible Operator